 - It's also implied that Ellis' books share a verse with Donna Tartt's The Secret History, since The Rules Of Attraction mentions "that weird Classics group... probably roaming the countryside sacrificing farmers and performing pagan rituals."
 Ellis and Tartt were at college together and read first drafts of each others' books.

 - Five-Finger Discount: Allegedly Sean engages in this for fun if Paul's accounts of their relationship are to be believed.

 - Good Bad Girl: Arguably Lauren is an example.
 She gets around despite pining for Victor, but seems to be a genuinely good person, if emotionally wrecked and disaffected.

-- Gossipy Hens: In a unisex example: everyone.
-It's like a Greek chorus made up of slutty co-eds.
-Nearly every chapter has a handful of minor characters gossiping about everyone else.
+- Gossipy Hens: Nearly every chapter refers to a handful of minor characters who are heard gossiping about everyone else.

 - Queer Romance: Possibly Sean and Paul, depending on your interpretation.
 A section of Paul's chapters details a budding sexual/romantic relationship between the two of them, but Sean's don't mention it at all.
 Is Paul merely fantasizing or is Sean hiding their relationship?